-- How identity is defined and understood in organizational settings - How identities are created and re-created, but also constrained and regulated within and through organisations - How to understand the processes of interaction and meaning-making where divergent identities come into contact with each other - The possibilities for action enabled and constrained through identity processes - Organizational body work and themes of embodiment
+- How is identity defined and understood in organizational settings? - How are identities created and re-created, but also constrained and regulated within and through organisations? - Where divergent identities come into contact with each other, how can we understand the processes of interaction and meaning-making?

-- How to better understand issues such as the operation of power, agency and meaning through a lens of identity - The issues that arise for managers and other groups from the research of identity processes
+- What possibilities for action are enabled and constrained through identity processes? - How can we better understand issues such as the operation of power, agency and meaning through a lens of identity? - What are the issues that arise for managers and other groups from the research of identity processes?

-The focus of this year's conference is 'On the Border: Management Challenges, Business Opportunities and Disrupted Institutional Contexts'.
+The focus of this year's conference is 'Achieving transformation for greater good: Societal, organisational and personal barriers and enablers'.
 With this theme in mind, we envision that submissions to the identity track might wish to consider, amongst other things:

-- What does the emergence of working from home (WFH) and the growth of virtual working mean for identities? - In what way does the increased blurring of work-life boundaries impact on identities? - What can contemporary leaders at all levels of organisations do to ease the experience of everyday border crossing at an individual and organisational level? - How does the intensification and extension of work influence identities? - Diversity and Inclusion: Examining the role of identity in promoting diversity and inclusion. - Identity and Resistance: Analyzing how personal and collective identities can be a source of resistance to change and the strategies to overcome such resistance. - Identity and Social Movements: Studying how collective identities shape and drive social movements for societal change. - Identity and Technology: Exploring the role of digital identities and online communities in shaping societal and organizational change for the greater good. - Intersectionality: Analyzing how the intersection of multiple identities (race, gender, age, etc.) impacts transformation efforts and identifying strategies for promoting inclusivity. - Identity in Conflict Resolution: Exploring how identity-related factors contribute to conflicts and how they can be harnessed for peacebuilding and transformation. - Identity and Environmental Sustainability: Examining the role of identity in promoting environmentally responsible behaviors and sustainable practices. - Identity and Innovation: Exploring how individual and organizational identities can foster innovation and creativity. - Identity and Political Movements: Analyzing how political identities and affiliations influence and are influenced by societal and organizational transformation efforts. - Identity and Globalization: Exploring the effects of globalization on personal, organizational, and societal identities and their role in promoting global cooperation and well-being.
+- Identity and Social Change: Investigating how individuals' identities are influenced by and, in turn, influence societal and organizational transformation for the greater good. - Diversity and Inclusion: Examining the role of identity in promoting diversity and inclusion. - Identity and Resistance: Analyzing how personal and collective identities can be a source of resistance to change and the strategies to overcome such resistance. - Identity and Social Movements: Studying how collective identities shape and drive social movements for societal change. - Identity and Technology: Exploring the role of digital identities and online communities in shaping societal and organizational change for the greater good. - Intersectionality: Analyzing how the intersection of multiple identities (race, gender, age, etc.) impacts transformation efforts and identifying strategies for promoting inclusivity. - Identity in Conflict Resolution: Exploring how identity-related factors contribute to conflicts and how they can be harnessed for peacebuilding and transformation. - Identity and Environmental Sustainability: Examining the role of identity in promoting environmentally responsible behaviors and sustainable practices. - Identity and Social Policy: Investigating the impact of identity-related policies and interventions on societal transformation for the greater good. - Identity and Innovation: Exploring how individual and organizational identities can foster innovation and creativity. - Identity and Political Movements: Analyzing how political identities and affiliations influence and are influenced by societal and organizational transformation efforts. - Identity and Globalization: Exploring the effects of globalization on personal, organizational, and societal identities and their role in promoting global cooperation and well-being.